How To Remove Hard Water Spots

 Wash the car thoroughly.
 This will remove road grime and dust on your car.
 It will also help eliminate some of the minerals responsible for the hard water spots.
 As always, wash in a shaded location - never in direct sunlight.
 While the products we are going to use are completely safe to use, heat from a hot surface or direct sunlight can turn something harmless like car soap into an amplified cleaner which can yield unknown results.
 So while vinegar is completely safe to use on your car's surface, using it in hot sun should be avoided.
 Now dry the car completely.
 Read how to correctly wash and dry your car.

-Mix 1 part regular white vinegar with 1 part distilled water.
+Mix 1 part regular white vinegar with 1 part distilled water (soft water is good too).
 It's better not to use regular tap water which contains minerals.
 Apply the vinegar/water solution with a spray bottle on to the affected paint finish.
 Allow mixture to work for up to 10 minutes.
 The acid in the vinegar will help loosen the hard water minerals embedded in the paint.
-This is similar to running your coffee maker with vinegar to remove the build up of hard water.
+This is similar to running your coffee maker with vinegar to remove the build up of hard water minerals that accumulate.

 After allowing to work for 10 minutes, wash and dry the car again to remove the water/vinegar solution.
 The minerals from the hard water will be gone at this point but you may still notice the rings.
 If so, go on to the next step.

-Polish the surface with einszett Paint Polish and a plush cotton towel (do not use bulk towels, rags, cloth diapers or flannel) or apply with a Dual Action Orbital machine using a polishing pad and set on medium.
+Polish the surface with nextzett No. 2 One Step Polish and a plush cotton towel (do not use bulk towels, rags, cloth diapers or flannel) or better yet, apply with a Dual Action Orbital machine (Porter Cable and Rupes both make quality DA polishers) using a polishing pad and set on medium.
 After polishing the surface, buff off the area with a microfiber towel.
 Repeat the process if necessary.
 Several passes might be required in order to completely remove the hard water spots.

 Paint Polish has special abrasives that will reduce the appearance of the etch marks left by the hard water.
 It can also remove unsightly swirl marks from your paint.
 After application, not only will the hard water spots be removed but your paint will look like it did the day you bought the car.
 For more information on how to correctly polish your car, read our guide on how to apply car polish.

-In order to dramatically reduce the harm hard water has on your car's paint finish in the future, apply a coat of einszett Glanz Wax on the polished surface to protect and seal the finish.
-Glanz Wax, with its long-lasting synthetic waxes, helps protect against hard water as well as road grime, sap, bird droppings and UV rays.
-Having a protective layer of Glanz Wax is like having a shield around your paint finish.
-The next time water sprinklers spray all over your car, Glanz Wax will greatly reduce the hard water's ability to penetrate your paint finish buying you time to wash it off.
+In order to dramatically reduce the harm hard water has on your car's paint finish in the future, apply a coat of No. 3 Polish & Wax or use our highly durable, polymer based sealant SF3 Premium Protect on the polished surface to protect and seal the finish.
+Both wax offer protection against hard water as well as high temperatures, road grime, sap, bird droppings, road salt, ocean airborne salt and UV rays.
+Having a protective layer of paint protectant is like having a shield around your paint finish helping to protect against future spray from sprinklers.
+Just keep in mind you still want to act fast and remove the hard water spots.

 The key to removing hard water spots is to not let it stand too long.
 Especially in hot summer months.
-With a coating of Glanz Wax on your paint finish, you'll buy yourself some time to wash the hard water away as soon as possible.
+With a coating of Polish & Wax or better yet, Premium Protect on your paint finish, you'll buy yourself some time to wash the hard water away as soon as possible.

-We also recommend carrying a bottle of Waterless Wash and a Microfiber Towel with you in your car in case you find it's been attacked by rogue sprinklers or even bird droppings.
+We also recommend carrying a bottle of quick detailer and a nextzett Ultra Terry Microfiber Towel with you in your car in case you find it's been attacked by rogue sprinklers or even bird droppings.
 A simple spray and wipe down will take care of the issue immediately before it become a problem.

 If you have any questions, contact us!